EMERGING MARKETS-Latam stocks plunge on global growth concerns

 Data on Tuesday showed Brazil’s economy has also been vulnerable to the global slowdown, with economic growth slowing to 2.7 percent this year compared with 7.5 percent in 2010.

-Brazil’s benchmark Bovespa stock index slid 2.76 percent to 65,114.15 points in high-volume trading.
-The index posted its biggest intraday decline in over three months and crossed its 30-day simple moving average for the first time since early January.
+Brazil’s benchmark Bovespa stock index fell 2.82 percent to 65,076.13 on high volume.
+The index posted its biggest intraday decline in over three months and neared its 30-day simple moving average for the first time since early January.

 Some analysts see Brazil’s stock market as having risen too much, too fast, with the Bovespa up nearly 15 percent this year alone.

-“The market is going to be waiting for a resolution in Greece and which ever way it goes could define its tendency,” said Carlos Gonzalez, analyst at brokerage Monex in Mexico City.
-“If there’s a solution, we could see levels around 38,000 or higher, and if there’s not a positive resolution, we will probably see an important downward adjustment.”
+America Movil, the telecommunications firm controlled by billionaire Carlos Slim, fell 1 percent, leading the index lower, while bottling group Femsa slid 1.81 percent.

-America Movil, the telecommunications firm controlled by billionaire Carlos Slim, fell 0.9 percent, while retailer Wal-Mart Mexico declined 2.2 percent.
+Chile’s IPSA index fell for a third straight session, losing 0.87 percent to 4,467.41 and edging below its 21-day simple moving average for the first time since late January.

-Chile’s IPSA index slipped for a third straight session, losing 0.50 percent.
-Retailer Cencosud fell 1.22 percent, driving losses in the index.
+Industrial conglomerate Copec fell 1.58 percent, driving losses in the index, while retailer Falabella slid 0.88 percent.